-Do internal auditors There are robust An audit planning An audit planning Audit 1 June Completed. consider the processes in place assessment form is to document has been Manager 2019 • following in planning as part of audit be developed and developed and An Audit planning an planning in order to introduced to ensure communicated with the Pro forma has been engagement, and is properly consider consistent recording of team.
-Application to developed and was this documented: and reflect on each all planning commence towards the introduced in July The objectives of of the following considerations and end of quarter 1 2019 to record the the activity being areas as part of any preliminary risk 2019/20. preliminary risk reviewed? audit engagement. assessments. assessment for 2.
+1 I T 1 Do internal auditors consider the following in planning an There are robust processes in place as part of audit planning in order to assessment form is to be developed and introduced to ensure An audit planning document has been developed and communicated with the Audit Manager 1 June 2019 An Audit planning Pro forma has been Page 55 engagement, and is this documented: The objectives of the activity being reviewed?
 The means by which the activity controls its performance?
 The significant risks to the activity being audited?
 The activity's resources?
 The activity's operations?
 The means by which the potential impact of risk is kept to an acceptable level?
-The adequacy and effectiveness of the activity's governance, risk management and control processes Whilst this information is considered in all audits, it is considered that the team would benefit from the introduction of a pro forma document in which all of the required information is consistently documented. assessiments.
-Green each audit. compared to a relevant relevant framework or model?
+The adequacy and effectiveness of the activity's governance, risk management and control processes compared to a relevant properly consider and reflect on each of the following areas as part of any audit engagement.
+Whilst this information is considered in all audits, it is considered that the team would benefit from the introduction of a pro forma document in which all of the required information is consistently documented. all planning considerations and Green team.
+Application to commence towards the end of quarter 1 2019/20. developed and was introduced in July 2019 to record the preliminary risk assessment for each audit.

+framework or model?
 The opportunities for making significant improvements to the activity's governance, risk management and control processes?
-3 Does the risk-based plan set out how internal audit's work will identify and address local and national issues and risks?
+Page 56 3 Does the risk-based plan set out how internal audit's work will identify and address local and national issues and risks?
 The audit plan does not set this out specifically, but consideration is taken of issues raised by Scrutiny Committees and any national risks that may impact upon the Council.
 These are reported regularly to Audit Committee for consideration either for inclusion within the current year plan or a future year's plan.
 Although comment is already made in the progress reports to Audit Committee, Management should consider including information on consideration of local and national issues in the committee reports on the development of the audit plan for the following year.
 Green Assurance Mapping has been further progressed in the development of the 2019/20 audit plan and communicated to the Audit Committee to show all the primary assessment of risks and assurances in prioritising areas for audit.
-The Audit Plan for 2019/20 includes a range of local and national issues, ranging from local safeguarding, procurement and Council Scrutiny assurances, to wider issues such as the Wellbeing of Future Generations and Welsh Audit Manager Refine presentati on of audit plan by end of Q2 19/20 Completed.
-Within the Audit Plan (Appendix B to the Audit Progress Report), it is being recorded against relevant audits where the audit is considering / addressing a national issue.
+The Audit Plan for 2019/20 includes a range of local and national issues, ranging from local safeguarding, procurement and Council Scrutiny assurances, to wider issues such as the Wellbeing of Future Generations and Welsh Audit Manager Refine presentati on of audit plan by end of Q2 19/20 Within the Audit Plan (Appendix B to the Audit Progress Report), it is being recorded against relevant audits where the audit is considering / addressing a national issue.